Rhythm III

 Beach bar and surf-school meet-up on the sand

-On Baleal Beach: casual food and drinks, ocean in view, tied to the local surf-school scene.
+On Baleal Beach.
+Casual food and drinks with the ocean in view, tied to the local surf-school scene.

-Local tipSandy feet, no plan—proximity and atmosphere over a destination dinner.
+Local tipSandy feet, no plan.
+You're here for proximity and atmosphere, not a destination dinner.

 Tasca do Joel